adamsilver/fdpb/07-a-filter-form.md

 TODO: That is the main reason for which, on mobile devices, we recommend batch filtering — page loads are often slow on the go, and having to wait for four page loads for a complex query involving four filter values increases interaction cost too much for the user.

-## TODO: Filter Overload

-Beware not to go crazy with filters.
-Overloading users with hundreds of filters makes their job harder, not easier.
-This is partially because of the paradox of choice which we discussed in “A Login Form”.

-If you're not sure which filters to show, perform user research and check your analytics.
-Extract the most popularly used filters and include just those — in order too.
-Then you can either remove the others or reveal them as they become relevant as the user drills down.

-Order of filters: most used.

-If long list of filters within category, collapse the least common after 7/10

-TODO: illustrations for this

 ## Summary

 This chapter looked at various interaction design details pertaining to responsive search results page.
 We looked at how design can shape users — so much so — that occasionally we may have to abandon convention and best practice.
 To that end, we looked at how adaptive design may be better for users.